Farmer's daughter: Character stereotypes

 Several stereotypes have been attached to farmer's daughters.
 The farmer's daughter is also characterized as being physically healthy.
-In a 1753 debate in the British House of Commons, politician Robert Nugent, who was extolling the right of people to marry outside their class, stated that "a farmer's daughter is a match for the eldest son of the best lord in the land, and perhaps a better match than his father would chuse for him, because she will bring good and wholesome blood into the family".
+In a 1753 debate in the British House of Commons, the Anglo-Irish politician Robert Nugent, who was extolling the right of people to marry outside their class, stated that "a farmer's daughter is a match for the eldest son of the best lord in the land, and perhaps a better match than his father would chuse for him, because she will bring good and wholesome blood into the family".

 Another characteristic is the desire of the farmer's daughter to leave the farm and discover the city and urban life.
 A mid-20th century American account relates that the author "heard it often stressed that a farmer's daughter is the right woman for the farmhouse.
 Time and time again I have heard a farmer's daughter say that she would never be a farmer's wife, yes, and at times when she's asked, she changes her mind!"